B sharp Music Studio

 Welcome to B sharp Music Studio!
 I am committed to making your musical education experience fun, challenging, and inspiring.
 I offer private lessons in Beginning Piano, Beginning Guitar, and Voice lessons in Classical, Musical Theater, Jazz, and Pop genres as well as Audition Prep.
 Group classes are offered as interest demands.
 Here is some general information about lessons that, hopefully, will answer any questions you may have.

 RATES: Tuition is $20 per half hour lesson.
 The studio is closed on New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving week and the week before and after Christmas.
 If there is a Snow Day for the schools, the studio will be closed at no charge to the student.
 Lesson tuition is due at the first lesson of each month or each week at lesson time if you prefer.
-Monthly tuition not paid by the 10th of the month will incur a $10 late charge.
-If paying by the week, tuition not paid within 10 days will incur a 10% late charge.
+Tuition not paid within 10 days will incur a 10% late charge.
 Tuition not paid by the end of the month can result in losing your lesson spot.
 Please note that there are no refunds for unused lessons.
-I accept cash, checks, Visa, Mastercard, Discover as well as Venmo, Apple Pay, and autopay options.
-Please note: There are no refunds on lesson tuition.
+I accept cash, checks, Visa, MasterCard, Discover as well as Venmo, Apple Pay, Cash App and autopay options.

 ATTENDANCE: Most lessons are scheduled back-to-back.
 Therefore, it’s important to arrive for your lesson on time.
 If you arrive late, your lesson will not be extended.
 Please come prepared with any material you may need (music books, water, etc.)